March 2, 2021

 10 educational goals examples

 Educational goals are statements that describe the skills, competencies and qualities that you should possess upon completion of a course or program.
-It usually involves identifying objectives, choosing attainable short-term goals and then writing a plan for achieving those goals.
+It usually involves identifying objectives, choosing attainable short-term goals and then creating a plan for achieving those goals.
 Here are some educational goal examples:

 - Think positive to stay focused.